What’s the Difference Between Baffle Box and Channel Quilt Construction 2025?

 What is channel quilt construction?

 Channel quilts use long, continuous stitched lines that run lengthwise or width wise, creating open “channels.”
-The fill can move more freely within these channels, giving sleepers the flexibility to shake and adjust where they want extra warmth or less insulation.
+The fill can move a little more freely within these channels, giving sleepers the flexibility to shake and adjust where they want extra warmth or less insulation.

 Which design is warmer?